 During the approach it was worth stopping at the Kaskady Rodla waterfall.
 Another interesting place was the viewpoint located at a height of just over 1050 meters.
 It is a spot with good visibility to the mountain ranges surrounding the Wisla city.
 I spent several minutes there.

 I finished climbing the summit a little over three hours after leaving the parking lot.
 From the summit of Barania Gora in the north you could see Skrzyczne peak, and Babia peak towards the east.
 On the southern side over the Polish-Slovak border a storm was raging, so the air in this direction was not very transparent.
 The storm itself unfortunately turned out to be extremely unphotogenic, but luckily completely safe: for a long time I was observing the storm on the weather radar, and saw it would not hit where I was.
 Apparently, mobile with a good weather app is extremely useful in the mountains!

 Returning along the blue trail to the Wisla city was a breeze, because no part of the trail was steep.
 The last section of the asphalt road was boring again, but for variety I found a nice restaurant where I could have a lunch and a rest.

-The route length was 14.7 km, the hike up was 698 meters.
+The route length was 14.7 km, the total ascent was 698 m.
 At the end of the day my pedometer displayed 25000+.
 The map is here.